AzureCosmosDB/cosmosdb-mongo-copilot/docs/LABGuide.md

 You will note the following about the *GetChatCompletionAsync* method:

 - It takes parameters for the *prompt* (the other parameters will be used to provide additional context to the completion call later in the lab).
-- Constructs a *chatHistory* instance of the Semantic Kernal ChatHistory class.
+- Constructs a *chatHistory* instance of the Semantic Kernel ChatHistory class.
     - It adds a system prompt to *chatHistory* as a system message
     - It adds the *prompt* to the *chatHistory* sa a user message.
 - It constructs a *settings* instance and sets a number of parameters that control the completion call behavior.
-- It calls the *GetChatMessageContentAsync* method on the Semantic Kernal initialized in the service constructor (we will have a look at that next).
+- It calls the *GetChatMessageContentAsync* method on the Semantic Kernel initialized in the service constructor (we will have a look at that next).
 - It extracts the *promptTokens and completionTokens* of the prompt and completion from the result of the call to *GetChatMessageContentAsync*
 - It returns the completion and tokens to the caller as a tuple.

 You will likely now be interested in understanding how the *kernel* instance used in *GetChatCompletionAsync* is constructed.

 6. Locate the **SemanticKernelService** constructor method within the **Services/SemanticKernel.cs** file.
-7. Locate the section which initializes the Semantic Kernal and looks like this:
+7. Locate the section which initializes the Semantic Kernel and looks like this:
 ```csharp
        // Initialize the Semantic Kernel
        var kernelBuilder = Kernel.CreateBuilder();